-Through the ruin of the Vicelords, who embodied everything she had fought in the Matron Mothers and the Slave Traders of Skullport, she would have wealth and power enough to forge her own destiny.
+Through the ruin of the Vicelords, who embodied everything she’d fought in the Matron Mothers and the slave traders of Skullport, she would have wealth and power enough to forge her own destiny.

-At long last, she would be free, at peace.
-At long last, she would be beyond the cruelties of fate.
+At long last, she would be free, beyond the cruelties of fate.

 She knew she would sleep soundly this night.
-Her mother's voice would not echo in her dreams...
+Her mother’s voice wouldn’t echo in her dreams...

 Adir heard the news as he sipped his morning tea.
 One of his servants returned with a missive, its blood red seal marked with Selûne below a thunderbolt.